DenOfEquity/forge_space_Janus-Pro/README.md

 >Install via *Extensions* tab; *Install from URL* sub-tab; use URL of this repo.

 >[!TIP]
->You can edit `forge-app.py` line 17 to `use_7B = True` to use the larger model instead, quantized to 8 bit (comment out the two `quantization_config=` if you want), but it is too slow to be usable for me.
+>You can edit `forge-app.py` line 20 to `use_7B = True` to use the larger model instead, quantized to 4 bit (comment out the two `quantization_config=` if you want, or change to 8 bit), but t2i is too slow to be usable for me.
+Multimodal is still OK.
 Download size is 13.8GB.

 I haven't added any form of manual offloading; standard diffusers model offloading or sequential offloading don't work.